pactflow/docs.pactflow.io/website/docs/docs/workshops/ci-cd/workshop/00_prerequisites.md

 title: Prerequisites
 ---

-* CI/CD pipelines for the consumer and provider as per the [Setup CI/CD page](https://raw.githubusercontent.com/pactflow/docs.pactflow.io/master/docs/ci-cd-workshop/set-up-ci)
+* CI/CD pipelines for the consumer and provider as per the [Setup CI/CD page](/docs/ci-cd-workshop/set-up-ci)
-* A working local development set up as per the [Setup local development](https://raw.githubusercontent.com/pactflow/docs.pactflow.io/master/docs/ci-cd-workshop/set-up-local-development) page.
+* A working local development set up as per the [Setup local development](/docs/ci-cd-workshop/set-up-local-development) page.
-* Both consumer and provider builds in Travis CI should both be passing on master.
+* Both consumer and provider builds in Github Actions should both be passing on master.
 * If you have access to a second screen, we recommend that you use it for this workshop, as there is a lot of window switching involved.
+You might want to put all the consumer windows on one screen, and all the provider windows on the other.
 * Suggested window configuration:
-    * In [Travis CI][travis-ci]:
+    * In Github:
         * One tab for the example-consumer build
         * One tab for the example-provider build
-    * In Pactflow
+    * In Pactflow:
         * A tab for the example pact dashboard
     * In your editor of choice:
         * One window for the example-consumer